joonnoh/Automatetheboringstuff/README.md

 # Automatetheboringstuff
-Python scripts for automating tasks based on Automate The Boring Stuff
+Python/Bash scripts for automating tasks based on Automate The Boring Stuff

 **Examples:**